tayciryahmed/tayciryahmed.github.io/_posts/2024-05-27-tech-interviews-guide.markdown

 If you have more time to dedicate to your preparation, I highly recommend the books **Data Structures and Algorithms in Python** and **Elements of Programming Interviews in Python**.
 These resources offer in-depth coverage and provide a solid foundation for mastering the necessary concepts.

 # Excelling in System Design Interviews
 When it comes to preparing for system design interviews, one of the most highly recommended and widely recognized resources within the industry is the course [Grokking the System Design Interview](https://www.educative.io/courses/grokking-modern-system-design-interview-for-engineers-managers).
-This comprehensive course is specifically tailored to equip professionals with the knowledge and skills necessary to excel in this critical aspect of the interview process.

 Furthermore, the book **Designing Data-Intensive Applications** by Martin Kleppmann is an invaluable resource that provides in-depth insights and practical guidance on designing robust and scalable data systems.
-This book is widely regarded as an essential reference for those aspiring to master the art of system design, making it an indispensable addition to your preparation.
+This book is widely regarded as an essential reference for those aspiring to master the art of system design.

 # Mastering Machine Learning Interviews
 Depending on the role you're targeting, you may encounter machine learning interviews, often presented as a variation of system design interviews focused on machine learning products.
 Assuming you already possess a solid background in machine learning, you can enhance your preparation by leveraging popular machine learning cheatsheets and resources: